DanteDT/pmd/README.md

 Unfortunately, e-readers support notes in different ways.

 My preferred Windows and Android readers, above, handle
-* "noteref" notes as pop-up text, which is a great reading experience, and
+* [noteref](https://www.w3.org/TR/epub-ssv-11/#links) notes as pop-up text, which is a great reading experience, and
-* "footnote" notes as links to chapter footnotes, which forces the reader to jump around the chapter - a sub-optimal reading experience.
+* [footnote](https://www.w3.org/TR/epub-ssv-11/#notes) notes as links to chapter footnotes, which forces the reader to jump around the chapter - a sub-optimal reading experience.

 Few e-readers support "noteref" popup notes.
 If your e-reader does not support "noteref" notes, you may prefer the "footnote" EPUB.
 Although then you may not get popup notes like: